DFE-Digital/npq-separation/data-integrity/migration-data-findings.md

 The issue is basically creating duplicate applications in ECF from NPQ and not synced.
 More details in this [Slack thread](https://ukgovernmentdfe.slack.com/archives/C02NLLCAD0S/p1705499425822399).

 Number of orphan applications in NPQ registration (17) might be due we had deleted some duplicated applications in ECF during last year.

+Application & User inconsistencies seem to stem from either new data depending on when snapshots were created, or duplicated records issue mentioned above.

 User inconsistencies isn't a big deal as those don't have applications.